Max13Good/Max13Good/README.md

 ## Demo Student Dashboard

 This repository contains a simple Django project used to demonstrate a student's personal account page.
-All demo data is hardcoded inside the Django view, so a database is not required.
-TailwindCSS is loaded via CDN.
+All demo data is stored directly in the Django view, so a database is not required.
+TailwindCSS is used via CDN.

 The interface features a sidebar menu, top navigation bar and responsive layout built entirely with TailwindCSS.